mozerpol/dotfiles/neoVim/README.md

 Just paste `Plug 'jiangmiao/auto-pairs'` to `~/.config/nvim/init.vim` between `call plug#begin('~/.local/share/nvim/plugged')` and `call plug#end()`. <br/>
 And of course install.

+##### How to install

+##### What did I use

+Project website:

 ### Yggdroot/indentLine
+At the beggining I thought this plugin would be a good choice.
+It is very popular, but I had a big problem.
+I doesn't show colors of indent in blank line.
+So I decided to use another one, which I describe below.
+Anyway I started describe this, so I'll save it, becuse it's my hard work ;) <br/>
-Plugin for displaying vertical lines at each indentation level for code indented with spaces.
+So...
+About *Yggdroot/indentLine*, which I ultimately didn't use. <br/> This plugin is for displaying vertical lines at each indentation level for code indented with spaces.
 This plugin not support indentations with tabs, because you can just use `set list lcs=tab:\¦\ `.

+##### How to install
 To install: Plug `'Yggdroot/indentLine'` and `:PlugInstall` <br/>

 To turn on plugin add: <br/>